Steps

 Panel map

-HAMMER is a sample-accurate multi-channel clock generator.
+HAMMER is a sample-accurate 8-channel clock ratio engine.

 Key controls: